-2. Payment of associated fees may be made by credit card or E-check and are paid for within the
+2. Payment of associated fees may be made by credit card and paid for within the

 online process prior to submission of the application.
 Print a copy of the payment page (Payment Summary)